kaaengine/kaa/docs/tutorial/part08.rst

 If you test the flow of the game, you'll notice the following bug: aborting game and then starting new game just returns to the previous state of the scene: all monsters are where they were left, frag count is not reset and so on.
-It's because :code:`change_scene` does not destroy scene state it just runs a new scene and freezes all others, as we stated earlier.
+It's because :code:`change_scene` does not destroy scene state it just runs a new scene and freezes all other scenes, as we stated earlier.

-A bug needs fixing.
+A bug needs fixing!
 Let's refactor :code:`TitleScreenScene` a little bit:

 .. code-block:: python
     :caption: scenes/title_screen.py